-- 1. Proposed program priorities - ✓ Generate maximum estimated economic benefits, based on tools and models not generally employed by economic input-output analyses, including cost-benefit, return-on-investment, or dynamic scoring techniques to determine how the long-term economic growth potential of the disproportionately affected counties may be enhanced by the investment. - ✓ Increase household income in the disproportionately affected counties above national average household income. - ✓ Leverage or further enhance key regional assets, including educational institutions, research facilities, and military bases. - ✓ Provide outcome measures. - ✓ Partner with K-20 educational institutions or school districts located within the disproportionately affected counties as of January 1, 2017. - ✓ Are recommended by the board of county commissioners of the county in which the project or program will be located.
+- 1. Proposed program priorities - Generate maximum estimated economic benefits, based on tools and models not generally employed by economic input-output analyses, including cost-benefit, return-on-investment, or dynamic scoring techniques to determine how the long-term economic growth potential of the disproportionately affected counties may be enhanced by the investment. - Increase household income in the disproportionately affected counties above national average household income. - Leverage or further enhance key regional assets, including educational institutions, research facilities, and military bases. - Provide outcome measures. - Partner with K-20 educational institutions or school districts located within the disproportionately affected counties as of January 1, 2017. - Are recommended by the board of county commissioners of the county in which the project or program will be located.

-- 2. How the proposed project meets the priorities identified. - Research supports that the development of talent with STEM and Career & Technical education is a long-term investment that results in people obtaining sub-baccalaureate and high-skilled jobs.
-The training and program pathways offered leads to entry-level positions that are well above the minimum wage as well as high demand occupations listed by the Florida Department of Economic Opportunity. - The opportunity to take advanced STEM courses is a springboard toward Post-secondary majors in STEM resulting in a high wage salary.
-The STEM Center will ensure that there are students that are capable of excelling in such fields thus increasing their income potential.
-The Department of Education Report Baccalaureate and Beyond: A First Look at the Employment Experiences and Lives of College Graduates, 4 Years On, looked at four years of data on college graduates and found that STEM majors on average earn \$65,000 a year, while non-STEM majors earned about \$15,500 less. - The proposed project will be carried out by the leadership of Bay District Schools and leverages existing relationships with other educational institutions, industry partners and economic development leaders to ensure excellence in project delivery. - The outcome measures have been clearly established and data can be gathered by Bay District Schools. - This project was fully recommended by the Bay County Board of Commissioners. - 3.
-How the proposed project meets the discretionary priorities identified. - The guiding principle to develop a state-of-the-art STEM Training Center for high school students in Bay County is to create transformational change in the quality of lives and future of the community.
-The Northwest Florida Forward report laid out a clear strategy for such transformational change that emphasized the need for substantial investment in STEM education and Career & Technical education.
-Bay District Schools has committed to do its part within the strategy by developing a STEM Training Center that will feed the workforce pipeline year after year.
-Thus, strengthening the regional approach toward economic recovery and growth in the affected counties. - Bay District Schools has the organizational capacity to consummate the project quickly and efficiently.
-In progress are plans to construct a traditional science wing, if funded the project plans will be inserted into the current project timeline, thus allowing a more expedient project delivery. - Regional impact will be made through developing a workforce pipeline that would be available throughout the region. - The STEM Center would be a location of excellence for sharing regional STEM and CTE best practices. - The project aligns with a regional mission to advance STEM and CTE education and does not duplicate any other offerings currently available to area high school students.
-This would be the first STEM Center of Bay District Schools.
+2. How the proposed project meets the priorities identified.

+The proposed project meets the identified priorities.
+Research supports that the development of talent with Career & Technical education is a long-term investment that results in people obtaining sub-baccalaureate and high-skilled jobs.
+The training and program pathways offered leads to entry-level positions that are well above the minimum wage as well as high demand occupations listed by the Florida Department of Economic Opportunity.

+The proposed project will be carried out by the leadership of Bay District Schools and leverages existing relationships with other educational institutions, industry partners and economic development leaders to ensure excellence in project delivery.
+The outcome measures have been clearly established and data can be gathered by Bay District Schools.
+In addition, this project was fully recommended by the Bay County Board of Commissioners.

+3. How the proposed project meets the discretionary priorities identified.

+The Welding Training Lab addresses several of the discretionary priorities identified by the Triumph Board.
+The Northwest Florida Forward report laid out a clear strategy for such transformational change that emphasized the need for substantial investment in Career & Technical education in order to cultivate the talent needed in the workforce.
+Bay District Schools has committed to do its part within the strategy by expanding the Manufacturing Academy with a Welding Training Lab that will feed the workforce pipeline year after year.
+Thus, strengthening the regional approach toward economic recovery and growth in the affected counties.